NilkanthSuthar/Social-Media-Sentiment-Analysis/README.md

 ## Usage

-### Run the UI
+### Run the application

 ```bash
 streamlit run app.py
 ```

-- Single URL: paste a URL and click Analyze URL
+- Single URL: paste a post or article URL and click Analyze URL
 - Batch: upload a CSV with a `url` column and download results
 - Sidebar: select a model and threshold; optionally auto-pick model by detected language